cloudmesh/technologies/chapters/tech/sqlite.md

 site also contains a comprehensive set of documentation to assist in the download, installation and setup of the tool.

-> “The SQLite source code is maintained in three
+> "The SQLite source code is maintained in three
 > geographically-dispersed self-synchronized Fossil repositories that
 > are available for anonymous read only access" [@sqlitedownload].